TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 dialog, under Options, instead Options.
 Once it happens, the solution may be to delete one or more of the configuration files.

-If IDLE quits with no message, and it was not started from a console, try starting from a console (``python -m idlelib)`` and see if a message appears.
+If IDLE quits with no message, and it was not started kutoka a console, try starting kutoka a console (``python -m idlelib)`` and see if a message appears.

 Running user code
 ^^^^^^^^^^^^^^^^^